The Tonight Show Starring Jimmy Fallon: Ratings

+As of late 2023, Fallon averages behind both Colbert and Kimmel in total ratings.
 According to a report from Radar Online from January 2023, the show is averaging 1.3 million viewers, which is less than half the viewers of Gutfeld! on Fox News.
-Fallon has 30 million subscribers on his YouTube channel, but this does not drive advertising rates for the show.
+Fallon holds a higher number of YouTube subscribers, and reportedly leads on social media, but this does not drive advertising rates for the show.